Watermelon Radish Recipes: 08 Ways To Enjoy It

 What are watermelon radishes?

-Unlike white radishes, these are quite large to medium in size and round in shape with a green exterior and a pink or red interior that resembles the color of a watermelon.
+Unlike white radishes, these radishes are quite big to medium in size.
+They are round in shape with a green outside and a pink or red inside that looks like a watermelon.

-They are mildly sweet, and have a crisp, refreshing texture that makes them a popular addition to salads, and sandwiches.
-This vegetable is further rich in antioxidants, namely folate, potassium, and vitamin C, making it a healthy and tasty addition to any menu.
+This vegetable is also rich in healthy things like folate, potassium, and vitamin C. This makes it a healthy and tasty addition to any meal.

 What Does Watermelon Radish Taste Like?